 Webinar for applicants

-A live webinar for applicants will be organised on the 24th of January 2024.
-This webinar will present the call and the partner search tool.
-Representatives from funders participating in the call will answer questions live.
+A live webinar for applicants was organised on the 24th of January 2024 presenting the call and the partner search tool.
+Representatives from funders participating in the call answered questions live.

 Partner Search Tool

-A match-making tool will be created for applicants, to facilitate networking and the creation of consortia.
+A match-making tool has been created for applicants, to facilitate networking and the creation of consortia:

 The tool can be consulted for several purposes: